Evavic44/Learn-JavaScript/README.md

 **E.g:**

 `'Jonas', 'Eke'` are example of values.
-If we wrap it in a `console.log()` we should see in in the console.
+If we wrap it in a `console.log()` we should see it in the console.

 ```js
 console.log("Eke");